 Words and terms used in this chapter and defined in Chapter 2 shall have the meanings ascribed to them as defined therein.

-Temporary heating devices shall be listed and labeled.
-The installation, maintenance and use of temporary heating devices shall be in accordance with the listing and the manufacturer’s instructions.
+Temporary heating devices shall be listed and labeled in accordance with the International Mechanical Code or the International Fuel Gas Code.
+Installation, maintenance and use of temporary heating devices shall be in accordance with the terms of the listing.

 Oil-fired heaters shall comply with Section 603.